AnmolRamola09/E-Commerce/README.md

-# FoxifyFoxify - eCommerce Application
+# FOXIFY - eCommerce Application

 Welcome to FoxifyFoxify, an eCommerce application developed using the powerful MERN stack (MongoDB, Express.js, React, Node.js).
 This project aims to provide a seamless online shopping experience with a responsive user interface and robust backend functionality.